jostylr/role-dnd-hybrid/src/data.md

 positive amount + weapon damage - armor class of defender (-10 from what is listed in PHB).

-Armor with dex restriction limits gives disadvantage to dodge (if some dex allowed) and double disadvantage if no dex allowed.
+Armor with dex restriction limits gives disadvantage to dodge disadvantage if no dex allowed.
 No penalty on parry or shield.
 Other uses of dex skills follow similarly as sensible.
 Penalty on stealth checks is double disadvantage for the armors that have that property and strength related skills get half disadvantage for STR13 and disadvantage for STR15.